qiankunli/qiankunli.github.io/_posts/Technology/Apache/2014-09-24-monitor-zabbix installation - Copy.md

 ## 1. Introduction ##

-Why zabbix? firstly, it's free,it is important for us Chinese company;secondly, there are a community to support it ,so you hava a question, you can find a person to ask for help;lastly,it may be enough to do what we want to do.so, if you want to monitor a cluster, it is necessary for you to move on.
+Why zabbix? firstly, it's free,it is important for us Chinese company;secondly, there is a community to support it ,so you hava a question, you can find a person to ask for help;lastly,it may be enough to do what we want to do.so, if you want to monitor a cluster, it is necessary for you to move on.

 ## 2. Installation ##